bcgov/AzureFilesPoC/WorkTracking/OneTimeActivities/RegisterApplicationInAzure.md

 - For security reasons, we're using OIDC federation rather than client secrets.
 - This service principal is dedicated to the Azure Files PoC project only.
+- The credentials from this registration process are used in multiple places:
+  - GitHub Actions workflows for direct Azure operations
+  - Terraform running in GitHub Actions for infrastructure deployment
+  - Any CI/CD pipelines that need to interact with Azure resources